Our Amazing Staff

 Visit Customer Service.

-Christoph has been with the Co-op for almost 10 years in various positions.
-Currently he is excited to be the manager of our deli, helping to develop local food and agriculture as well as the budding in-house food program at the co-op.
+Christoph has been with the Co-op since 2004 in various positions.
+Currently, he is excited to be the manager of our Delicatessen.

 Christoph was born into a cooperative in Friesland, Paraguay, and understands deeply the benefits of the co-op structure.
 He started out in commercial agriculture in the ’80s, working with pigeon, chicken, quail and pheasants and later obtaining a diploma in Livestock Agriculture from the University of the Fraser Valley.
 He became involved with organics in the ’90s, raising goats, chickens and ducks, working for Meadowbrook farms, running a market garden and developing an urban farm on the outskirts of Nelson.